 A working definition of loving-kindness is the cultivation of the intention for all beings to be happy and free from the root of suffering.
 Metta is a Pali word for friendship or loving-kindness.
 It is taught as a meditation technique that cultivates our natural capacity for an open and loving heart.
 Metta is traditionally offered along with three other meditation practices: compassion; joy in the happiness of others; and equanimity (The Four Brahma-Vihara’s).
 These practices lead to the development of concentration, fearlessness, happiness and a greater ability to love.

-Buffalo Mindfulness will make available the study of traditional and contemporary teachings and spiritual practices, providing a rich foundation for engaged inquiry and investigation of the Dharma.
+Buffalo Mindfulness will make available the study of traditional spiritual practices and contemporary scientific methods, providing a rich foundation for engaged inquiry and investigation of the Dharma (Truth/Nature).
 The programs will include, but not be limited to, book study groups on mindfulness and loving-kindness; contemporary meditation techniques; mindfulness and social action; and comparative study of the Dharma and Western Psychology.

 The Buddha’s teachings are based on the ethics of right speech, right action and right livelihood.
 These ethical guidelines will be explored, along with their application in family and community life.
-In addition, we will investigate the relationship of meditation to peace work and environmental concerns.
+Modern society is becoming void of ethics in a culture where Greed is Good.
+Buffalo Mindfulness wIll investigate the relationship of meditation to peace/social justice work and environmental concerns.
 In all matters of instruction, administration and social conduct we hold respect for each member of the community as a person sharing the path of practice.
 We are committed to the ongoing process of developing democratic and cooperative forms for decision-making with which to guide and conduct the organizational affairs of our community.
 Personal responsibility and participation as well as systems of peer review and support will contribute to a nurturing community environment.
 Developing a conscious and mindful approach to our community relationships is fundamental to our practice and provides a clear framework for Dharma life.

 Service and generosity are fundamental to the Dharma and will be a core aspect of the teachings of Buffalo Mindfulness.
 In service to others, we express our Buddha (Awakened) Nature through wise and compassionate action by cultivating liberating qualities of mind and heart (Paramitas) that include generosity, patience, and loving kindness.
 Buffalo Mindfulness will consciously embrace service opportunities and programs based on care and respect for all living things within our greater Buffalo, NY community.
 We will provide inspiration and support for a variety of social concerns and work towards a skillful relationship within our larger community.